markdryan/ccloudvm/CONTRIBUTING.md

 # Contributing to Configurable Cloud VM

+> [!NOTE]
+> This is a modified version of the README.md file found at github.com/intel/ccloudvm

 Configurable Cloud VM is an open source project licensed under the [Apache v2 License] (https://opensource.org/licenses/Apache-2.0)

 ## Coding Style